Erriez/ErriezBH1750/README.md

 sensor.startConversion();
 ```

-### Wait for completion asynchronously
+### Wait for completion asynchronous (non-blocking)

-The sensor conversion completion status can be checked asynchronously (non-blocking) before reading the light value:
+The sensor conversion completion status can be checked asynchronously before reading the light value:

 ```c++
 bool completed = sensor.isConversionCompleted();
 ```

-### Wait for completion synchronously
+### Wait for completion synchronous (blocking)

-The sensor conversion completion status can be checked synchronously (blocking) before reading the light value:
+The sensor conversion completion status can be checked synchronously before reading the light value:

 ```c++
 // Wait for completion